- Open Source CEO by Bill Kerr

 Itās rare that a company name becomes a commonly used verb in company speak, but thatās exactly what Slack did.
 Hard to believe that the phrase āIāll slack it to youā didnāt exist a decade ago.

 But even Slack has a past that didnāt pan out the way they originally intended.
-Slack was internal tooling in a completely different industryāgaming.
+Slack was internal tooling in a completely different industry: gaming.

 Funnily enough, this was actually Slackās founderās second attempt at a video game.
 The first attempt also failed as a game but resulted in the popular photo-sharing website Flickr.
 Glitch was eventually launched, but there was a huge problem.
 It was boring.

-Early reviews said it it was too complicated and not worth the effort it took to learn the mechanics.
+Early reviews said it was too complicated and not worth the effort it took to learn the mechanics.
 Ouch.
 So Stewart Butterfield, Glitchās founder, did what he already had experience doing once before.
 He pivoted.
 Because his last āfailureā resulted in a $35 million acquisition, the expectations were that he could do it again.

 We were compelled by circumstances to try a different path.
 I had learned from experience to pay attention when you see something like that: an unexpected, emergent use case that's more compelling than what you'd been working on.

 The story goes that while working on Glitch, the engineers developed their own messaging system that was more flexible and user-friendly than email.
 The executive team saw the value it had created for them and decided to take the idea to the enterprise software market.
-The pivot worked out and enterprise communications were changed forever.
+The pivot worked out, and enterprise communications were changed forever.

 The story goes that while working on Glitch, the engineers developed their own messaging system that was more flexible and user-friendly than email.
-The executive team saw the value it had created for them and decided to take the idea to the enterprise software market. |
+The executive team saw the value it had created for them and decided to take the idea to the enterprise software market. | ![]() |

-The pivot worked out and the way teams communicated around the world was changed forever.
+The pivot worked out, and the way teams communicated around the world was changed forever.

-Games of Thrones draft Jon marries Arya
+Game of Thrones draft: Jon marries Arya

-For all fans of the series you probably cannot imagine a world where Jon and Arya get together.
+For all fans of the series, you probably cannot imagine a world where Jon and Arya get together.
 It just wouldnāt have felt right.
 But it existed for a brief moment in the imagination of George.
 I can only imagine what old Eddard would have thought.

 Facemash, ā Facebook ā Meta

 Meta was another to start with a controversial concept.
-The site, then called Facemash, was designed to rate the looks of students at Harvard.
-The school, to no ones surprise, quickly shut the website down, but Zuck and friends were encouraged by the traffic and looked for ways to pivot.
+The site, then called Facemash, was designed to rate students' looks at Harvard.
+The school, to no oneās surprise, quickly shut down the website, but Zuck and friends were encouraged by the traffic and looked for ways to pivot.

 The original Facemash.

 Facemash then would turn into Facebook, a social networking site that connected college students on a more meaningful level.
 Quite the pivot.
-From a superficial and judgemental concept to one supposedly based on purposeful connections.
+From a superficial and judgmental concept to one supposedly based on purposeful connections.

 Shopify for snowboards

-Despite the simple layout and plain visuals compared to todayās websites, Shopifyās main breadwinner was its customisation.
+Despite its simple layout and plain visuals compared to todayās websites, Shopifyās main breadwinner was its customisation.
 Stores had greater flexibility to track their customers, add design elements to their pages, and overall drive more revenue than other options on the market.

 That focus on customisation, along with a relentless focus on customer experience, is how Shopify became a $10 billion dollar business.
 All because the founder wanted to find a better way to sell a few snowboards.